nicoxmk/csv-file-converter/README.md

 By Nico Mingkun Xia: mingkun.xia@mail.mcgill.ca

 # Download
-Clone the CSVFileConverter package and run main.c
+Clone the CSVFileConverter package and run "run.sh" in terminal